MidknightMantra/Tenebri/README.md

   <span style="color:#33FF00; animation: flash 1.5s infinite;">⚡TENEBRI⚡</span>
 </h1>

-This is a **WhatsApp bot** built using the **Baileys** library for group management — including features like tagging all members, muting/unmuting, and much more.
+From the shadows emerges **Tenebri**, a **WhatsApp bot** forged with the **Baileys** library for unyielding group dominion — summoning all members, silencing the chaos, and beyond.
-It’s designed to help admins efficiently manage WhatsApp groups.
+A brave sentinel designed to empower admins in the eternal battle to command WhatsApp realms.

 <div align="center">
   <a href="https://git.io/typing-svg">